 Roman Marble Bust of a Matron

-The hairstyle is the most important feature to classify this art work.
-It is in the third century when the Roman ladies started to be combed like this, with just one tress at the beginning, and then, toward the middle of the century, with the larger and more flat mass of hair which was lifted toward the occiput and even the crown of head.
+The hairstyle is the most important feature to classify this artwork.
+It is in the third century when the Roman ladies started to be combed like this, with just one tress at the beginning, and then, toward the middle of the century, with the larger and more flat mass of hair which was lifted toward the occiput and even the crown of the head.

 There is no individual or stylistic element to help the precise identification of the person.
 This portrait of a “bourgeoise” proves that the hairstyle was also adopted in the second half of the century by women certainly belonging to the contemporary Roman aristocracy.